stanman71/Python_Projects/Football/README.md

 This project can import football results and visualize them in flask

-It was created to learn flask, data processing and data visualization
+It was created to learn flask, web crawling, data processing and data visualization

 ### Features